blabla1337/skf-flask/skf/markdown/knowledge_base/73-knowledge_base--Insecure_internal_communication.--.md

 **Description:**

-Whenever organisations communicatie by means of unencrypted connections, an attacker could easily sniff these unsecure lines and gain sensitive information.
+Whenever organisations communicate by means of unencrypted connections, an attacker could easily sniff these insecure lines and gain sensitive information.

 **Solution:**